Greenfoot5/Bestagon-Defence/STYLE_GUIDELINES.md

 Assets
     _WIP
-        (Work in progress assets, all prefixed with `_` for quick and easy access when referencing mid-development) Abstract
+        (Work in progress assets, all prefixed with `_` for quick and easy access when referencing mid-development) addons
+        (Any 3rd party libraries used across the project go here, if they're used in only one specific place, they should go there)
+    Abstract
+        Attributes
         Data
-            (Place for `WeightedItem.cs`, `UpgradableStat.cs`, etc.)
+            (Place for abstracted data containers, i.e. WeightedList.cs) Drawables
         EnvironmentVariables
+        Saving
         (Random stuff that cannot be categorised.
-Such as `Runner.cs`) Editor - Anything that changes how something is displayed in the editor.
+Such as `Runner.cs`) Enemies
-        Gizmos
-            (Editor gizmos)
-        PropertyDrawers
-            (Custom property drawers)
-        Turrets
-        (Anything else that doesn’t fit into a subfolder) Enemies
         Pawns - Non-boss enemies.
-            FastEnemy
-                (Art, custom MBs, particle effects, animations, etc. for FastEnemy would go here) Bosses
+            (Art, custom MBs, particle effects, animations, etc. for Enemies would go here) Bosses
-            BlueBoss
-                (Art, custom MBs, particle effects, animations, etc. for BlueBoss would go here) *Generic assets would go here.*
+            (Art, custom MBs, particle effects, animations, etc. for Bosses would go here) *Generic assets would go here.*
     Gameplay
-        Controls
+        Camera
             (Camera controller would be here)
-            (Player controls would also be here)
         Waves
             (Everything wave spawning related goes here)
         (All remaining managers)
     Levels - Scene files and other level specific items.
-        _Nodes
+        _Tiles
-            (All MonoBehaviours and prefabs that make the levels would be here) Generic - Non-game levels.
+            (All Scripts and PackedScenes that make the levels would be here) Generic - Non-game levels.
             LevelSelect
                 Leaderboards